 Step 6 – Repeat for Other Products

 Step 6 is where you can add in other products and basically rinse and repeat by going through steps 1 through 5 again for any other products that you want to include in your value proposition.

 Step 7 – Summarize to Arrive at Your Core Value

-If you go through that process for more than one product or end up with more multiple value points, it might be good to try to summarize some of the points so you can create a value proposition that covers multiple products or services.
+If you go through that process for more than one product or end up with more multiple value points, it might be good to try to summarize some of the points so you can create a that covers multiple products or services.